19hours/sg-statutes/Acts/Legal Profession Act.md

 [15/89]

-### Qualifications to practise
+### Requirements for practice and unauthorised persons

-32\.—(1) Subject to this Part, no person shall practise as an advocate and solicitor or do any act as an advocate or a solicitor unless his name is on the roll and he has in force a practising certificate.
+32\.—(1) Subject to this Part and Part IXA, no person shall practise as an advocate and solicitor or do any act as an advocate and solicitor unless —

+(a) his name is on the roll; and

+(b) he has in force a practising certificate.

-(2) A person who is not so qualified is referred to in this Act as an unauthorised person.
+(2) For the purposes of this Act, a person is an unauthorised person if —

+(a) his name is not on the roll;

+(b) he does not have in force a practising certificate; or

+(c) being an advocate and solicitor who practises in a Joint Law Venture or its constituent foreign law practice, a Qualifying Foreign Law Practice or a licensed foreign law practice, he practises Singapore law otherwise than in accordance with Part IXA and any rules made under section 130W.

-(3) A Judge may, if he thinks fit, on the application of a solicitor who is a master under Part II allow his pupil who has completed not less than 4 months of his pupillage to appear on behalf of the master or the firm in which the master is a partner or consultant, or the law corporation in which the master is a director or consultant or an employee, or the limited liability law partnership in which the master is a partner or consultant or an employee, before —
+(3) A Judge may, if he thinks fit, on the application of a solicitor who is a master under Part II, allow a pupil of the solicitor (being a pupil who has completed not less than 4 months of pupillage) to appear, on behalf of the solicitor or the Singapore law practice in which the solicitor practises, before —

 (a) a Judge or the Registrar in chambers;

-(b) a District Judge or the Registrar of a District Court in chambers; and
+(b) a District Judge, a Magistrate, the Registrar of the Subordinate Courts or a Deputy Registrar of the Subordinate Courts in chambers; and

 (c) a District Judge or a Magistrate to mention a case or to apply for bail.

-[4/2000; 35/2001]
+[19/2008 wef 19/09/2008]

 ### Unauthorised person acting as advocate or solicitor

 33\.—(1) Any unauthorised person who —

-(a) acts as an advocate or a solicitor or an agent for any party to proceedings or as such advocate, solicitor or agent sues out any writ, summons or process, or commences, carries on, solicits or defends any action, suit or other proceeding in the name of any other person or in his own name in any of the courts in Singapore or draws or prepares any document or instrument relating to any proceeding in the courts in Singapore; or
+(a) acts as an advocate or a solicitor or an agent for any party to proceedings, or, as such advocate, solicitor or agent —

+(i) sues out any writ, summons or process;

+(ii) commences, carries on, solicits or defends any action, suit or other proceeding in the name of any other person, or in his own name, in any of the courts in Singapore; or

+(iii) draws or prepares any document or instrument relating to any proceeding in the courts in Singapore; or

+[19/2008 wef 19/09/2008]

 (b) wilfully or falsely pretends to be, or takes or uses any name, title, addition or description implying that he is duly qualified or authorised to act as an advocate or a solicitor, or that he is recognised by law as so qualified or authorised,